Today’s awesome “music-talk” topic: direct boxes (aka di boxes).

-For example, with most active DI’s, the 48V phantom power has a tendency to introduce ground loops into the system…
+For example: with most active DI’s, the 48V phantom power has a tendency to introduce ground loops into the system.

 But you can’t engage the ground lift switch without cutting off the phantom power.

-The Radial J48 solves this problem with a unique power scheme that increases its internal rail voltage up to 9 volts, providing way more headroom than typical active DI’s.
+Once again, the Radial J48 solves this problem with a unique power scheme that increases its internal rail voltage up to 9 volts, providing way more headroom than typical active DI’s.

-Alternatively, here are some other top active DI’s I also recommend:
+Alliteratively, here are some other top active DI’s I also recommend: